navapbc/labs-decision-support-tool/README.md

 Then, in the chat interface, submit the message `Batch processing` to the chatbot and upload the .csv file when prompted.

 The input file can have additional columns beyond `question`.
-These will be preserved in the output file.
+They will be preserved in the output file, in addition to the response columns.